 Fruit flies can be a nuisance in compost piles as well as in the kitchen.
 To prevent an outdoor infestation from becoming an indoor infestation, keep your compost pile some distance from the house.
 [Read more about eliminating fruit flies in compost piles here.]

-There’s no easy way to know if the produce you picked up at the farmers market is already infested with eggs, but refrigerating fruits and vegetables will prevent that fruit fly larvae from hatching and dispersing.
+There’s no easy way to know if the produce you picked up at the farmers market is already infested with small fly eggs, but refrigerating fruits and vegetables will prevent larvae from hatching and dispersing.
 Instead, the flies will hatch and die inside the refrigerator, disrupting the life cycle.
 (And yes, causing a mess in the fridge as you can see, but they’re much easier to clean up when they’re not flying.)

 Cover your produce

-Some fruits and veggies are best stored at room temperature.
-Covering these until you use them will prevent adult fruit flies from depositing eggs on them.
+Some ripened fruits and veggies are best stored at room temperature.
+Covering your fruit bowl until you use them will prevent adult flies from depositing eggs on them.
 Cracked areas on fruits and veggies are particularly susceptible.

 Eliminate fruit fly breeding grounds